zeek/zeek/doc/frameworks/broker.rst

 - :bro:see:`Software::tracked` is now partitioned among proxy nodes instead of synchronized in its entirety to all nodes.

-- ``Known::known_devices`` is renamed to :bro:see:`Known::device_store`
-  and implemented via the new Broker data store interface.
-  Also use :bro:see:`Known::device_found` instead of updating the store directly directly.

 - ``Known::known_hosts`` is renamed to :bro:see:`Known::host_store` and
   implemented via the new Broker data store interface.